teraha-dev/statsfm-to-markdown/README.md

     statsfm_username: 'your_username'
 ```

-**Customized Setup (Dark Theme, 5 Albums, Lifetime):**
+**Customized Setup (Top 5 Albums, Lifetime, No Rank/Duration in Tooltip):**
-Shows the top 5 albums from all time using the dark theme, hiding the rank and duration.
+Shows the top 5 albums from all time, hiding the rank and duration in the tooltips.

 ```yaml
 - name: Update stats.fm top albums